a11ywatch/pagemind/README.md

 ## ENV

-Add a http/https load balancer url using the env `CHROME_LB` to enable high performance load balancing.
+Add a http/https load balancer url using the env `CHROME_LB` or `FIREFOX_LB` to enable high performance load balancing.

+In order to enable firefox use the `FIREFOX_ENABLED` env var.
+You also need to run `PUPPETEER_PRODUCT=firefox npm i` to download puppeteer if you are running locally.

 ```
 AI_DISABLED=false
 CHROME_LB=
+FIREFOX_ENABLED=false
 ```

 ## Healthcheck